Attractor-driven matter: One-dimensional active-matter-like attractor-driven particles

-Using the formalism for generating one-dimensional RTP-like active particles described in Sec.~\ref{Sec: AM 1D} of the main text, one can also generate an ABP-like particle in a deterministic way using strange attractors.
-The equation of motion obeyed by a one-dimensional ABP-like particle is~\citep{D0SM00687D}
+Using the formalism for generating one-dimensional RTP-like attractor-driven particles described in Sec.~\ref{Sec: AM 1D} of the main text, one can also generate an ABP-like particle in our attractor-driven framework.
+The equation of motion obeyed by a one-dimensional ABP is~\citep{D0SM00687D}

 Here, $u$ is a constant speed, and $\theta(t)$ is an internal angular co-ordinate which in conventional ABP undergoes rotational diffusion.
-In our framework, we let it evolve on a strange attractor.
+In our framework, we let $\theta(t)$ be determined from our internal state-space strange attractor.
 It is calculated at each time step using